Day 01 - Arrival in Kathmandu [1,350m/4,430ft]

 Today is the most important part of our trip.
 We start early at dawn to catch the dramatic views from Kalapatthar witnessing the first light of day shining on Mt.
 Everest.
 However, we need to get prepared for an early morning, dark and cold temperature (-10 to -14 C) departure beforehand.
 Plus, there is always the potential for chilly winds which are quite common.
 Familiar peaks such as Lingtren, Khumbutse, Changtse tower to the east even as Everest begins to expose itself emerging between the west shoulder crest and Nuptse.
 During the ascent to Kalapatthar we can pause to catch our breath at several outstanding viewpoints to click pictures.
 After several hours of ascent, we reach Kalapatthar.
 From here, we scuttle to climb the rocky outcrop near to the summit marked by cairns and prayer flags.
 As we reach the top, we sit on the Kalapatthar rocks and our eyes take in the unbelievable Himalayan views, wandering from one mighty massif to another.
 We take as many pictures as we possibly can with our camera so they can last a lifetime.
 After this we make our way back to Pheriche with a slow descent; for a good night’s rest which we truly deserve.

-Today we descend down, we revert on standard route to Kyanjuma via Pangboche and Tengboche.
+Today we descend down, we revert to the standard route to Namche Bazar via Pangboche and Tengboche.
 Once again the views of the mountains are magnificent.
 From Kyanjuma, the panoramic views of mountains are surreal with Ama Dablam right in front of you.
+From Kyanjuma, its another 1:30 hrs walk to Namche Bazar

 Our last day of trek following the Dudh Kosi River down to Lukla.
-It’s only a gradual walk along the Dudhkhosi river.
+From Namche, it's a steep descent for a few hours and then It’s mostly a gradual walk along the Dudhkhosi river.
 We’ll have lunch on our way and we make the final climb up to the airstrip at Lukla.
-Rest of the day is free and you can relax under the warm sun & reflect on the emotional experiences we had while hiking through these massive mountains that have probably helped us re-discover ourselves in ways least expected.
-This is our final day on these fantastic mountains.
+The rest of the day is free and you can relax under the warm sun & reflect on the emotional experiences we had while hiking through these massive mountains that have probably helped us re-discover ourselves in ways least expected.
+This is our final day in these fantastic mountains.
 Later we celebrate our successful completion of the trek with our Sherpa guides and porters who we’ve got to know so well & are now good friends.
 It’s a pleasure to end this wonderful trip on a happy note.
 We then slumber into blissful sleep.

 We get up early in the morning, enjoy our b/fast & get ready for the arrival of our aircraft for the flight back to Kathmandu.
 On our touchdown at the Kathmandu airport, you will be transferred to your hotel in Kathmandu.
 The rest of your day is free to do your own things.